donatienthorez/android_cheatsheet/README.md

 There are several format available

-3 - Implements the function with attrs and get attributes to do what you want
+3 - Implement the function with attrs and get attributes to do what you want

     // with default attributes
     public MyView(Context context, @Nullable AttributeSet attrs) {